Rio reports first coronavirus deaths as Brazil closes land borders

-RIO DE JANEIRO (Reuters) - Brazil’s tourist mecca of Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country’s toll to six, as Latin America’s largest nation closed more borders to foreign visitors.
+RIO DE JANEIRO (Reuters) - Brazil’s tourist hotspot Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country’s toll to six, as Latin America’s largest nation closed more borders to visitors and the foreign minister waded into a diplomatic spat with China.

 The state government said the two deaths were a 63-year-old diabetic woman in the hilly interior of Rio de Janeiro state and a 69-year-old man, also diabetic, in the city of Niteroi.

-President Jair Bolsonaro, who has faced criticism for his lax handling of an outbreak he initially called a “fantasy,” issued a decree restricting entry of foreign visitors at land borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname and French Guiana.
+President Jair Bolsonaro, who has faced criticism for his lax handling of an outbreak he initially called a “fantasy,” issued a decree restricting entry of foreign visitors at land borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname, Guyana and French Guiana.
 On Wednesday, Brazil began turning away Venezuelans at the border.

+As Bolsonaro closed borders, his foreign minister Ernesto Araujo appeared to fan the flames of a diplomatic spat with China started on Wednesday by the president’s son Eduardo who blamed the spread of the virus on a failed cover up at the initial outbreak by the Asian giant.

+The Chinese Ambassador Yang Wanming demanded an apology but also retweeted a post describing the Bolsonaro family as a “huge poison”, a retweet he has since erased.

+Araujo also said Eduardo’s comments did not reflect the government’s position.
+Eduardo later tweeted that he had not intended to offend the Chinese people.

+Responding to the deaths in Rio, state Governor Wilson Witzel urged people to stay indoors and to avoid gyms and beaches.

-Brazil had reported 428 confirmed cases of the virus as of Wednesday evening, more than doubling in three days.
+Brazil had reported 428 confirmed cases of the coronavirus as of Wednesday evening, more than doubling in three days.

-Responding to the latest deaths, Rio Governor Wilson Witzel urged people to stay indoors and to avoid gyms and beaches.

-Brazil’s major cities have moved to restrict social gatherings in an attempt to slow the outbreak, with shopping malls and nightclubs asked to close.
+The country’s major cities have moved to restrict social gatherings in an attempt to slow the outbreak, with shopping malls and nightclubs asked to close.
 But the measures remain inconsistent between cities and states.

+Brazil’s financial markets were calmer on Thursday after the U.S. Federal Reserve opened up a dollar swap facility of up to $60 billion with Brazil’s central bank, which itself intervened in the currency market to support the real.

-Brazil’s benchmark Bovespa index slipped as much as 7% to a nearly three-year low before paring losses as U.S. markets recovered on pledges of economic stimulus from Washington.
+Brazil’s benchmark Bovespa index slipped as much as 7% to a nearly three-year low before rebounding into positive territory.

 The rapid spread of the virus represents a major threat for the far-right populist Bolsonaro, who was already struggling to resuscitate the country’s weak economy.